School Vision and Aims

 The Thomas Adams School was established in 1976 on a 30 acre campus as a co-educational community school catering for all students in Wem and the surrounding areas.
 It was formed by the amalgamation of local schools dating back to 1650, when Sir Thomas Adams founded the Free School of Wem.

 There are two main sites on the same large campus, which are approximately five minutes apart on foot.
 The Lowe Hill buildings cater for the 11-16 age range and provide excellent facilities for all curricular areas.
 At the Noble Street site of the campus, we have our Sixth Form.
 Housed in the attractive old grammar school buildings the sixth form enjoys the best of history and modernity, with first class new facilities provided more recently.
 Our Sixth Form provides an attractive environment for around 300 of our Year 12/13 students.
 The sixth-formers enjoy a high degree of independence whilst still feeling a part of the whole school experience, with students aged 11-18.
 There is excellent IT provision on both sites.

 Adams House is our thriving boarding house, welcoming students from Britain and abroad.
 Able to cater for up to approximately 60 boarders, Adams House has been rated ‘good’ by Ofsted.

-The School is famous for its Music and Drama and we have specialist Centres for both these subjects with full performance facilities.
+The School is renowned for its Music, Drama and Sport.
+We have specialist Centres for all of these subjects with full performance facilities.
 We also have a multi-use sports centre, while our extensive playing fields give us additional sports facilities including tennis courts, artificial cricket wicket, basketball courts, hard surface play areas and many pitches for team games.

 The whole campus is situated on the edge of Wem and is an attractive and pleasant location for both staff and students.
 Wem itself is a small market town, but about 60% of our students come to school on buses from the extensive surrounding rural area.